 Founded in 2016 by the filmmaker Larissa Figueiredo, Cazumbá Filmes is an independent production company focused on the innovation and experimentation in the production of content for cinema, television and new media.
-Cazumbá is a typical character from the Brazilian popular culture; a creature of multiple shapes and colours, which is neither man nor woman, and that moves between the real and the imaginary.
+Cazumbá is a typical character from the Brazilian popular culture; a creature of multiple shapes and colours, which is neither man nor woman, neither an animal nor a human, and that moves between the real and the imaginary.

 The proposal of Cazumbá Filmes is rooted on the character that gives it its name.
 Our goal is the production and distribution of works that run through cultural, educational and social boundaries, both in form and content.